 I didn't use worms.
 I didn't kill a fish.
 I got mad at Fred (one of the dogs) just for hanging around me too close.
 I lost lots of gear (nymphs, RS-2's, PMS's, etc.).
 But, I was close.
 I was real close to catching a fish.
 I will return there, eventually, because I know I can catch a fish on the South Platte if I follow the fine details of Roger Hill's book and fish like a freak.

-All text and graphics Copyright © 2001 by Michele Murray.
-Photo copyright CFN 2001.
+All text and graphics Copyright © by Michele White (Murray), Tumbling Trout Outfitters.
+Photo copyright CFN.
 No reproduction, linking, or copying without permission

 Resources - Plan your trips: